David Humphreys (soldier): Entrepreneur

 The couple moved to Boston, where they bought a home on Chestnut Street on Beacon Hill and "entertained lavishly."
 But Humphreys bought a farm in Derby, Connecticut, and the couple also managed to spend considerable time there.
 He also bought a factory and house, now known as the Sanford-Humphreys House in what is present-day Seymour, Connecticut that produced scythes and other iron tools.
 For a time, the community was called "Humphreysville."

 Having seen poor conditions in mills in England, he was determined to avoid a similar situation in his plant in Seymour.
-He took in many employees to New York City for training, educating, and clothing.
+He took many of his employees to New York City for training, educating, and clothing.
 Humphreys established evening and Sunday schools for his employees and organized them into a uniformed military company, which he drilled personally.

-"It was largely through his efforts that the state inaugurated its efforts at factory inspection," according to biographer Leo Molloy.As a farmer, Humphreys was actively interested in agricultural improvements, and his farm became an experimental station.
+"It was largely through his efforts that the state inaugurated its efforts at factory inspection," according to biographer Leo Molloy.
+As a farmer, Humphreys was actively interested in agricultural improvements, and his farm became an experimental station.
 He helped found the Agriculture Society of Connecticut and became its first president.